JustinGrote/PowerCD/README.md

 CodeCov is what the [official Powershell Core repository uses](https://codecov.io/gh/PowerShell/PowerShell), plus I think the reports look cleaner.

-*What about Bitbucket?*
+*What about Bitbucket/GitLab/Etc?*

 Low demand and trying to keep the compatibility matrix small.
+You can still build a module and then upload it to one of these, and all the local build tools will still work, but it won't be tested/supported for PowerCD.

-If you're concerned about Microsoft buying Github, well, Powershell Core is on Github, so I guess you'll stop using that too right?
+If you're concerned about Microsoft buying GitHub, well, Powershell Core is on GitHub, so I guess you'll stop using that too right?

 *Why don't you call this Continuous Deployment?*